 Students explore the site of America’s first Shaker settlement while learning about life in a 19th century farming community.
 The tour begins in the 1848 Meeting House with an introduction on the history of the local Shakers.
 Students will learn and perform the Shaker song and dance “Simple Gifts” before continuing on their tour.
 Students will have an opportunity to try a number of hands-on activities as they learn about Shaker life and industry, like weaving on a loom, spinning wool with a drop spindle, and crushing herbs with a mortar and pestle.
 The tour includes stops at the oxen pasture, chicken coops, and herb garden, followed by a visit to the 1915 Barn.

-- School name, address, phone & district
+- School name, address, phone, and district

-- Teacher’s or Teachers’, grade & number of students
+- Teacher(s), grade, and number of students

 - Program requested

-- Preferred dates & times
+- Preferred dates and times